 - Improved speech.
 With poor-fitting denture, the teeth can slip within the mouth causing you to mumble or slur your words.
-Dental implants allow you to speak without the worry that teeth might slip.
+Implants allow you to speak without the worry that teeth might slip.

 - Improved comfort.
 Because they become part of you, implants eliminate the discomfort of removable dentures.

 - Easier eating.
 Sliding dentures can make chewing difficult.
-Dental implants function like your own teeth, allowing you to eat your favorite foods with confidence and without pain.
+Implants function like your own teeth, allowing you to eat your favorite foods with confidence and without pain.

 - Improved oral health.
 Dental implants don’t require reducing other teeth, as a tooth-supported bridge does.
 Because nearby teeth are not altered to support the implant, more of your own teeth are left intact, improving long term oral health.
 Individual implants also allow easier access between teeth, improving oral hygiene.